 Processing of URLs and Content

-Before this information is stored in a data structure, a URL (and the content of the corresponding page) is processed by programs designed to ensure content uniformity and to prevent the indexing of duplicate pages.
+Before this information is stored in a data structure, a URL (and the content of the corresponding page) is processed by programs designed to ensure content uniformity and prevent the indexing of duplicate pages.

-Parts of the Process
+Parts of the Anchor Text Indexing Process

-It’s recommended that you read the full text of the patent if want to see more of the technical aspects involved in this patent.
+It’s recommended that you read the full text of the patent if you want to see more of the technical aspects involved in this patent.

 Epochs – a predetermined period of time, such as a day, in which events in this process take place.

-The determination as to what URLs are placed in those layers could be made by computing a daily score like this – daily score=[page rank].sup.2*URL change frequency
+Determining what URLs are placed in those layers could be made by computing a daily score like this – daily score=[page rank].sup.2*URL change frequency

 PageRank – a query-independent score (also called a document score) is computed for each URL by URL page rankers, which compute a page rank for a given URL by looking at the number of URLs that reference a given URL and the page rank of those referencing URLs.
 This PageRank data can be obtained from URL managers.
 Pages that have a higher PageRank may be updated at higher crawling rates as well.

-When All URLs Cannot be Crawled During a Given Epoch – This could be addressed using two different approaches:
+When All URLs Cannot Be Crawled During a Given Epoch – This could be addressed using two different approaches:

-- A crawl score could be computed for each URL in active segment, daily layer, and real-time layer, and only URLs with high crawl scores are passed on to the URL managers.
+- A crawl score could be computed for each URL inactive segment, daily layer, and real-time layer, and only URLs with high crawl scores are passed on to the URL managers.

 Factors Determining a Crawl Score — where a crawl score is computed, URLs receiving a high crawl score are passed on to the next stage, and URLs with a low crawl score are not passed on to the next stage during the given epoch.
 Factors that could be used to compute a crawl score might include: